 How sweet is Shawn?
 He is currently working on his third album and Teddy has been an integral part of the songwriting process yet again, which she has been documenting on Instagram.

-Teddy co-wrote a ton of Shawn's hits like "Stitches," "Treat You Better", "Mercy" and "There's Nothing Holdin' Me Back," plus she were one of the writers of 1D's tunes "Little Black Dress" and "Where Do Broken Heats Go" from the band's Midnight Memories album.
+Teddy co-wrote a ton of Shawn's hits like "Stitches," "Treat You Better", "Mercy" and "There's Nothing Holdin' Me Back," plus she was one of the writers of 1D's tunes "Little Black Dress" and "Where Do Broken Heats Go" from the band's Midnight Memories album.
 Earlier this year, Shawn spoke to MTV News about working with Teddy and songwriter Scott Harris on all these songs and how together, they all really just create magic.

 "There's this thing that I think that we really connect on that level, where they both kind of really understood what it was like to be the singer and be the performer. "[They] understand that the music we're writing.
 You have to love it, otherwise you're just going to go nuts performing it on TV and over and over again, you know, promoting it.
 I really truly believe that if you write a song that is great, but you don't love it, and you go and perform it, and you write a song that's half as good but you love it, the reaction from the people will be the same," Shawn said.